commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

     final ProductSyncOptions syncOptions = syncOptionsBuilder.syncFilter(ofBlackList(ActionGroup.PRICES)).build();
     ````

-  - __Whitelisting__ an update action group means that the groups in this whitelist will be the *only* group synced in product projections.
-One use case could be to whitelist prices when syncing product projections.
+  - __Whitelisting__ an update action group means that the groups in this whitelist will be the *only* group synced in products.
+One use case could be to whitelist prices when syncing products.
 In other words, syncing prices only in
  product projections and nothing else.

     ````java